jose011974/fakeTerminal/README.md

 v.1.4.1:

-	* Reworked the CD command to prompt the user for a path. \\ is still required since researching im still learning how to fix  that
+	* Reworked the CD command to prompt the user for a path. \\ is still required since researching im still learning how to fix  that - UPDATE 4/17/18: \\ doesn't seem to be required for some reason.
+If this breaks I'll update the update file